juliancoleman/basal/README.md

 ### Why use Tailwind under the hood?

-I don't believe people should waste time writing CSS.
+I don't believe developers should waste time writing CSS.
 A long time ago, this would otherwise be okay.
 But after 2020, writing CSS just stopped making sense.
-Set your organization's color palette and make your small visual changes with Tailwind classes and get to focusing on solving business problems.
+Set your organization's color palette and make your small visual changes with Tailwind classes and get to focusing on solving real business problems.